github/chatops-controller/README.md

 Previous versions used a `CHATOPS_ALT_AUTH_TOKEN` as a shared secret.
 This form of authentication was deprecated and the public key form used above is now used instead.

+### License

+MIT.
+See the accompanying LICENSE file.